SciWilro/Python_API_Project_Ideas/README.md

 ## Important Note

 **If you want to store your project on a public github repo, keep your API key in a file included in `.gitignore` or use the [dotenv][dotenv-link] package ([Helpful Youtube tutorial](https://youtu.be/CJjSOzb0IYs))**

 ---

+## Plans For Repo

+The idea behind the project is to compile a list of sources for API related Python projects, and have beginner-friendly code examples for each to get other people started.
+These examples should not be overwhelming and thus only cover the basics, and include lots of comments to explain what's being done and why.
+Expect lots of links back to the documentation.

+---